-We are happy to announce release 1.6.0 of the NGINX Ingress Controller for Kubernetes.
+We are happy to announce release 1.6.0 of NGINX Ingress Controller for Kubernetes.
 This release builds upon the development of our supported solution for Ingress load balancing on Kubernetes platforms, including Amazon Elastic Container Service for Kubernetes (EKS), the Azure Kubernetes Service (AKS), Google Kubernetes Engine (GKE), Red Hat OpenShift, IBM Cloud Private, Diamanti, and others.

 In release 1.6.0, NGINX Ingress resources – a configuration approach introduced earlier this year as “custom resources” – are now enabled by default and ready for production use.

 NGINX Ingress resources are an alternative to the standard Kubernetes Ingress resource.
 They provide a richer and safer way to define complex ingress rules, and they support additional use cases.
 You can use NGINX Ingress resources at the same time as standard Kubernetes Ingress resources, which gives you the freedom to define each service using the most appropriate approach.

 - Improvements to NGINX Ingress resources, adding support for richer load‑balancing behavior, more sophisticated request routing, redirects, direct responses, and blue‑green and circuit breaker patterns

 - Support for OpenTracing, helping you to monitor and debug complex transactions

 - An improved security posture, with support to run the Ingress Controller as a non‑

 With this release, we are also pleased to make the documentation available at a new site, docs.nginx.com/nginx-ingress-controller.

 The documentation includes the complete changelog, detailing bug fixes, improvements, and changes.